 One upside of the move to revenue-based redemption pricing is that you will rarely get a truly terrible deal.

-My London analysis last year showed that 0.25p per IHG One Rewards point is about as bad as it gets.
+My London analysis in 2021 showed that 0.25p per IHG One Rewards point is about as bad as it gets.

 That said, 0.25p is still 35% worse than our benchmark of 0.4p per point, so you should absolutely avoid redeeming at this level if at all possible.